-Axel Berkofsky formerly held the Gianni Mazzocchi Chair at Pavia University and is currently Assistant Professor of Asian History.
+Axel Berkofsky formerly held the Gianni Mazzocchi Chair at Pavia University and is currently an Associate Professor of Asian History.
 He is also Senior Associate Research Fellow at the Milan-based Istituto per gli Studi di Politica Internazionale (ISPI).
 His research interests include Japanese and Chinese foreign and security policies, Asian security, and EU-Asia relations.
-Author of more than 200 articles in journals, newspapers and magazines, he has taught at numerous think tanks, research institutes and universities in Europe and Asia.
-Previously, he was Senior Policy Analyst and Associate Policy Analyst at the Brussels-based European Policy Centre (EPC), and Research Fellow at the Brussels-based European Institute for Asian Studies (EIAS).
+Author of more than 200 articles in journals, newspapers, and magazines, he has taught at numerous think tanks, research institutes, and universities in Europe and Asia.
+Previously, he was a Senior Policy Analyst and Associate Policy Analyst at the Brussels-based European Policy Centre (EPC), and Research Fellow at the Brussels-based European Institute for Asian Studies (EIAS).
 He has worked as a freelance journalist for the Tokyo-based Asahi Evening News and has been a regular contributor to the Asia Times and to the Zurich-based International Security Network (ISN).

-Ian Carter is Full Professor of Political Philosophy and is responsible for the course in Ethics and International Relations.
+Ian Carter is a Full Professor of Political Philosophy and is responsible for the course in Ethics and International Relations.
 His research interests include the concepts of freedom, equality, rights, and respect for persons.
 He is the author of A Measure of Freedom (Oxford University Press, 1999) and the editor (with Matthew Kramer and Hillel Steiner) of Freedom: A Philosophical Anthology (Blackwell, 2007).
 His most recent articles have appeared in the Ethics, The Journal of Political Philosophy, Economics and Philosophy, The Journal of Applied Philosophy, and Oxford Studies in Political Philosophy.
 In 2003 he was a Visiting Researcher at Oxford University.
 In 2012 he was Jemolo Fellow at Nuffield College, Oxford.
-In 2013-14 he was a Visiting Researcher at the Cambridge Forum for Legal and Political Philosophy.
+From 2013-14 he was a Visiting Researcher at the Cambridge Forum for Legal and Political Philosophy.

-Marco Clementi is Associate Professor of International Relations.
-His main research interests are the theory of international relations, security institutions and organizations, power and hegemony.
+Marco Clementi is an Associate Professor of International Relations.
+His main research interests are the theory of international relations, security institutions, and organizations, power, and hegemony.
 His recent publications include Primi fra Pari.
 Egemonia, guerra e ordine internazionale (Il Mulino, 2011); Review Roundtable on Ian Clark’s Hegemony in International Society (in International Studies Today, 2011); “International Relations in Italy through the eyes of the Rivista Italiana di Scienza Politica” (in Italian Political Science, 2011); “The Grand Strategy of the USA in the International System” (in S. Beretta and R. Zoboli, eds., Global Governance in a Plural World, Vita & Pensiero, 2010).
 He has been a visiting scholar at the University of Tübingen, at the University of Warwick, and at the Henry Jackson School of International Studies, University of Washington.

-Cristina Mariotti is Assistant Professor in Applied English Linguistics in Applied English Linguistics at the University of Pavia, and teaches a graduate course in academic writing.
+Cristina Mariotti is an Assistant Professor in Applied English Linguistics in Applied English Linguistics at the University of Pavia and teaches a graduate course in academic writing.
 Her main research interests include the study of English as a Medium of Instruction (EMI), the linguistic and cultural identity of non-native speakers of English, and the use of subtitled audiovisual materials in language learning.
 She is the author of Interaction Strategies in English-medium Instruction (FrancoAngeli, 2007) and a member of the ICLHE-Integrating Content and Language in Higher Education research association.

-Stefano Procacci is lecturer in Global politics and Foreign policy analysis at the Catholic University of Milan.
-He has been visiting fellow at the Copenhagen Peace Research Institute (COPRI) and research associate at the University of Piemonte Orientale “A. Avogadro”.
-His research interests focus on contemporary theories of international relations and the concept of international society in a historical and comparative perspective.
+Stefano Procacci is a lecturer in Global politics and Foreign policy analysis at the Catholic University of Milan.
+He has been visiting fellow at the Copenhagen Peace Research Institute (COPRI) and a research associate at the University of Piemonte Orientale “A. Avogadro”.
+His research interests focus on contemporary theories of international relations and the concept of international society from a historical and comparative perspective.
 His recent publications include: La Teoria Internazionale di Martin Wight.
 Osservazioni sull’antropologia politica della società internazionale (Warning.
 Rivista semestrale di studi internazionali, I, 2, 2012); (ed.)
 Le regole della battaglia (Morlacchi, 2012 – forthcoming).

-Riccardo Puglisi is Associate Professor in Political Economy at Pavia University and a Fellow of the Luca D’Agliano Research Centre in Milan.
-He has previously been a Visiting Lecturer in quantitative methods at Massachusetts Institute of Technology (2005-2007) and a Marie Curie Fellow at the Université Libre de Bruxelles (2007-2009).
+Riccardo Puglisi is an Associate Professor in Political Economy at Pavia University and a Fellow of the Luca D’Agliano Research Centre in Milan.
+He has previously been a Visiting Lecturer in quantitative methods at the Massachusetts Institute of Technology (2005-2007) and a Marie Curie Fellow at the Université Libre de Bruxelles (2007-2009).
 His research interests include political economy, public economics, the economics of the mass media, and the economics of immigration.
 His most recent articles have appeared in the Journal of Politics and in the Quarterly Journal of Political Science.

-Carola Ricci is Associate Professor of International Law.
-Her research interests cover international law, subjectivity, human rights, food safety rights, family law related rights, and judicial cooperation in civil and commercial matters.
+Carola Ricci is an Associate Professor of International Law.
+Her research interests cover international law, subjectivity, human rights, food safety rights, family law-related rights, and judicial cooperation in civil and commercial matters.
 She is the author of The Applicable Law in Case of Reference to Non-Unified Legal Systems (2004), and was a member of the editorial team for the volume Diritti individuali e giustizia internazionale – Individual Rights and International Justice – Droits individuels et justice internazionale.
 Liber Fausto Pocar (2009).
 In 1996 she was a visiting scholar at the University of California at Berkeley.
-Since 2006 she has been member of the legal external expert team of the European Parliament, DG for Internal Policies, Citizen’s Rights and Constitutional Affairs, on Judicial Cooperation in Civil Matters.
+Since 2006 she has been a member of the legal external expert team of the European Parliament, DG for Internal Policies, Citizen’s Rights and Constitutional Affairs, on Judicial Cooperation in Civil Matters.

 Massimo Zaccaria is Associate Professor in African History.
-His research interests include the social and economic history of the Horn of Africa during the colonial period, the history of Islam in Africa and the history of the printed book in the Horn region.
+His research interests include the social and economic history of the Horn of Africa during the colonial period, the history of Islam in Africa, and the history of the printed book in the Horn region.
 He is the author of Le note del commissario.
 Teobaldo Folchi e i cenni storico amministrativi sul commissariato di Massaua, 1898 (Franco Angeli, 2009).
 His most recent articles have appeared in the journals Africa, Eritrean Studies Review, and Ethnorema.
 In 2009-2010 he was awarded a Marie Curie IOF Fellowship for a research project on the preservation and dissemination of the Eritrean printed heritage (1867-1941).

-Jacques Ziller is Full Professor of European Union Law.
+Jacques Ziller is a Full Professor of European Union Law.
 His research interests include European Union law and comparative administrative and constitutional law, as well as comparative public administration.
 He is the author of The European Constitution (Kluwer Law International, 2005) and the editor (with Stefan Griller) of The Lisbon Treaty (Springer, 2008).
 His most recent articles appeared in Il Diritto dell’Unione europea, Revue trimestrielle de Droit européen and in several edited books in the English, French, German and Italian languages.
 He has previously been a professor at the European Institute of Public Administration, Maastricht, at the Université des Antilles et de la Guyane, at Paris 1 Panthéon-Sorbonne University, and at the European University Institute, Florence, as well as a visiting professor at the College of Europe, Bruges, and at the Universitat Autonoma, Barcelona.